rakutentech/android-buildconfig/README.md

 This repository contains common configuration to be used across our Android libraries.
 The advantage of sharing these configurations in mainly consistency of configuration among multiple libraries and reduction of boilerplate.

 ## Kickstart
-First add the subomudle to your project:
+First add the submodule to your project:

 ```sh
 $ cd my_project